training-datalab/carlacisternas.com/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: MA (1st) in Political Science from the Institute for Public Affairs at the Universidad de Chile.
+description: I hold an MA (1st) in Political Science from the Institute for Public Affairs at the Universidad de Chile.

 profile:
   align: right